 When it comes down to it, it is not a matter of nature versus nurture but nature and nurture.
 Together they make a powerful combination that affects your well-being for better or worse.
 You have the power to make them work on your behalf.
 Do what it takes to encourages health promoting genes to turn on and undesirable gene responses to turn off.

-Believing that genes are what you are stuck with from birth and cannot be changed is a health harming mindset belief.
-To learn about this and four other misconceptions and how to shift them, get your free ebook and more here.
+Believing that genes are what you are stuck with from birth and cannot be changed is a false mindset belief that can harm your health and cause you to make decisions about your health that are not in your best interest. health harming mindset belief.
+To learn about this and four other misconceptions and how to shift them, get your free ebook and more as free "Thank you!" gifts when you subscribe to Val's newsletter.

 You can take charge of your health and affect your genes for the better.